lmuffang/Cender/README.md

-# CV Email Sender - Web Application
+# Cender - The simplest way to reach out for job applications

-Modern web-based CV email sender with multi-user support, built with Streamlit and FastAPI.
+Modern web-based CV/resume email sender with multi-user support, built with Streamlit and FastAPI.

 ## Features